 Symptoms and Signs of Hemolytic Anemia

-Systemic manifestations of hemolytic anemias resemble those of other anemias and include pallor, fatigue, dizziness, and possible hypotension.
+Systemic manifestations of hemolytic anemias resemble those of other anemias and include pallor, fatigue, dizziness, and weakness.
 Scleral icterus and/or jaundice may occur, and the spleen may enlarge.

-Hemolytic crisis (acute, severe hemolysis) is uncommon; it may be accompanied by chills, fever, pain in the back and abdomen, prostration, and shock.
+Hemolytic crisis (acute, severe hemolysis) is uncommon; it may be accompanied by chills, fever, back and abdominal pain, prostration, and shock.
 Hemoglobinuria causes red or reddish-brown urine.

 Diagnosis of Hemolytic Anemia